Search posts:

 Below is a description of a natural Parkinson’s treatment that will also help Lewy Body Dementia patients

-- Mucuna pruriens - Take 6,000 to 15,000 mg per day in divided doses.
+• Mucuna pruriens - Take 6,000 to 15,000 mg per day in divided doses.
 Taking a lower amount of 1000-1500 mg per dose can reduce nausea.
 If nausea is a problem, consider taking 100 mg of 5-HTP with the Mucuna.
+Taking an organic whole-bean supplement (as opposed to extracts) is a good choice because it contains a small amount of serotonin-building amino acids to balance the effect of this herb.

-- B Complex Vitamins - Make sure the B complex vitamin contains at least 25-50 mg of vitamin B6.
+• B Complex Vitamins - Make sure the B complex vitamin contains at least 25-50 mg of vitamin B6.
 Take one daily.
+If there is a vitamin B100 complex supplement available where you live, this is the ideal B complex supplement to take.

-- Magnesium - Take 400 to 600 mg per day.
+• Magnesium Malate - Take 1000 mg per day.
 Higher doses may be helpful if relaxation is an issue, but sometimes Magnesium can cause diarrhea.
 If you take a higher dose and it causes diarrhea, scale back the dose by half the next day.
+We recommend magnesium malate to dissolve gallbladder stones and get rid of bile sludge, but also consider taking 100 mg of Magnesium Glycinate to support the glutamatergic system of the body as well.

 Click here to buy Methylene Blue.